Staying safe at home

 - any equipment that might help you

-- any changes to your home (home adaptations) that could make daily living easier
+- any changes to your home that could make daily living easier

-If you need a large change to your home or equipment that costs more than £1,000, you could get a grant from the council.
-This is called a Disabled Facilities Grant.
-It can help with the cost of home adaptations if you have a disability.
+If you need a large change to your home or equipment that costs more than £1,000, you could get a Disabled Facilities Grant.
+Contact your council for more information.

 Community rehabilitation

-If you struggle with everyday tasks inside or outside your home, community rehabilitation and falls prevention services can help.
-Ask your GP or social services team to refer you to these services.
+If you struggle with everyday tasks inside or outside your home, your GP or social services team can refer you to community rehabilitation.
+This includes services like occupational therapy or physiotherapy.

-You can have occupational therapy or a physiotherapy assessment at your home or in a clinic.
 An occupational therapist can teach you different ways of managing everyday tasks and give you small equipment that might help.
-A physiotherapist can teach you exercises to improve your strength and balance.
+A physiotherapist can teach you exercises to improve your strength and balance and provide walking aids such as a stick or a Zimmer frame.

 Private occupational therapy assessment